Genusbiz/docs/developers/defining-the-application-model/web-services/web-service-references.md

 3. If the Web Service requires certificate based authentication, the certificate must be installed on the application server.
 Follow the instructions in the [step-by-step procedure](../data-marts/consuming-web-services-with-certificate-based-authentication.md "Consuming Web Services with certificate based authentication") on how to install the certificate.
 4. In the **Certificate Thumbprint** box, type the certificate thumbprint found in the step-by-step procedure.

-To use another encoding than the default <span style="FONT-STYLE: italic">UTF-8, in the **Text Encoding** box enter the code for the encoding.
-For example, <span style="FONT-STYLE: italic">ISO-8859-1.
+To use another encoding than the default *UTF-8*, in the **Text Encoding** box enter the code for the encoding.
+For example, *ISO-8859-1*.

 The Envelope Version box displays the applicable SOAP version for the external web service.